JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ### KVision

-_KVision_ is an object-oriented web framework that makes it possible to write applications in Kotlin/JS with ready-to-use components that can be used as building blocks for your application’s user interface.
+_KVision_ is an object-oriented web framework that makes it possible to write applications in Kotlin/JS with ready-to-use components that can be used as building blocks for your application's user interface.
 You can use both reactive and imperative programming models to build your frontend, use connectors for Ktor, Spring Boot, and other frameworks to integrate it with your server-side applications, and share code using [Kotlin Multiplatform](multiplatform.md).